 Place a bar in a rack so that it is supported and stable.
 When you lay down underneath it, your hands should just reach the bar.
 Adjust the height as needed.
-With the feet on the ground and the body set in the prone plank position, grasp the bar firmly, pull the shoulder blades together, and set the body in the hollow position.
-Pull the sternum to the bar, making sure to keep the elbows from flaring out and the shoulders from collapsing forwards.
+Grasp the bar firmly and set the body in a rigid plank position.
+Pull your chest to the bar, making sure to keep the elbows from flaring out.

-The lat pulldown has you pull a bar, attached to a cable pulley, to your chest.
-The cable’s constant tension increases your muscles’ time under tension (for more stimulation and growth).
+The pulldown has you pull a bar, attached to a cable pulley, to your chest.
+The cable’s constant tension increases your time under tension for more stimulation and growth.
 Also, this is a great move for those who can’t yet do a pull-up.

 Benefits of the Lat Pulldown